tyleryouk/00os-origin/1000xbrain/parameters/rules/plan-mode/system-wide.md

 4. **Design Coordinated Enhancements**: Create implementation plans with cross-system coordination
 5. **Develop Integration Testing**: Create strategies to verify system-wide coherence

+## ⚠️ CRITICAL DOMAIN RESTRICTIONS ⚠️

+In Planning Mode, 1000xdev is STRICTLY LIMITED to working with files within the planning folder ONLY:

+1. **ONLY Modify Planning Folder Files**: NEVER create or modify files in 1000xbrain, parameters, or any other directory outside the planning folder
+2. **ONLY Plan, NEVER Implement**: Focus exclusively on planning and documentation, NOT implementation
+3. **NO Project-Rule-Parameter Creation**: NEVER create or modify project-rule-parameters (.md files in parameters directory)
+4. **Domain of Responsibility Separation**: In plan-mode, ONLY the planning folder is within the domain of responsibility

+Any operation outside the planning folder is STRICTLY PROHIBITED while in plan-mode.

 ## Tool Call Sequence

 ```typescript